APPLY TO DUKEENGAGE BRAZIL-BAHIA

 Skills: no specific skills are required, but previous experience working with youth, or teaching English, would be helpful.

 Personal Qualities: flexible, outgoing, enjoys working with youth, willing to take initiatives, comfortable with unstructured time.
 This program is designed as an immersive experience for Duke students to learn from and with a community about its strengths, challenges and needs.
 The Bantu Institute at the Vera Cruz site is relatively new and still developing programming.
-Thus, students should not expect a pre-planned schedule, but rather be prepared to help think through and implement projects in conversation with the director, local volunteers, and community members.
+Thus, students should not expect a pre-planned schedule, but be ready to spend their days from 8 AM – 4 PM at the Institute helping with whatever comes up.
+There will also be opportunities to help think through and implement projects in conversation with the director, local volunteers, and community members.

 Logistics